solarsamuel/mnist_on_raspi5_with_python/README.md

 # mnist_on_raspi5_with_python
-We train and run inference with python on a Raspberry Pi 5 - single hidden layer of 10 neurons.
+We train the model and run inference with python on a Raspberry Pi 5 - single hidden layer of 10 neurons.

 This is run on a Raspberry Pi 5 with 4GB RAM running the Debian 12 Bookworm OS with Python version 3.11.2.